Applied Microbiology

 The fabric itself is part of the hygiene equation

-Thread Count 200–400 TC
+Thread Count 200 to 400 TC

-Most hotel-grade cotton.
+Most hotel grade cotton.
 Higher surface area per cm² means more pathogen binding sites between wash cycles.

-After 80 Low-Temp Washes
+After 80 Low Temp Washes

 Cotton fibres develop microscopic surface abrasions that trap biofilm more effectively than new fabric.
 Visual appearance is unchanged.